European-XFEL/howToMiddlelayer/source/chap3/node.rst

 If a device has a node property with key `x` and the node has a property of type double with key `y`, then the device will have a property of type double with key `x.y`.

-Defining a node's properties
+Defining a Node's Properties
 ++++++++++++++++++++++++++++

-To create a device with node properties, first create a class which enherits from :class:`Configurable` with the desired properties for the node.
+To create a device with node properties, first create a class which inherits from :class:`Configurable` with the desired properties for the node.
 These are created as you would for properties of a device, at class scope, and understand the same attribute arguments.